aspose-total/Aspose.Total-Products/total/en/python-net/conversion/txt-to-pptx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert TXT to PPTX?</h2>

+TXT files are plain text files that contain only text and no formatting.
+They are widely used for storing data and transferring data between different applications.
+On the other hand, PPTX is a presentation format used by Microsoft PowerPoint.
+It is used to create slideshows and presentations.
+Converting TXT to PPTX allows users to create presentations with text from TXT files.

+<h2>How Aspose.Total helps for txt to pptx conversion?</h2>
-For a Python developer, who is trying to add a TXT to PPTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert TXT file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPTX format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It helps Python developers to automate the conversion process from TXT to PPTX.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert TXT file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a PPTX format.

+Aspose.Words for Python via .NET API is a powerful word processing API that helps developers to create, read, modify, convert and print Word documents from within their own applications.
+It supports a wide range of document formats such as DOC, DOCX, ODT, RTF, HTML, MHTML, OpenDocument, PDF, XPS, EPUB and other formats.
+It also supports a wide range of features such as document manipulation, text manipulation, document conversion, document comparison, document protection, document signing, document printing, and more.

+Aspose.Slides for Python via .NET API is a powerful presentation API that helps developers to create, read, modify, convert and print presentations from within their own applications.
+It supports a wide range of presentation formats such as PPT, PPTX, ODP, OTP, POT, PPS, PPSX, PPTM, POTX, POTM, and other formats.
+It also supports a wide range of features such as presentation manipulation, text manipulation, presentation conversion, presentation comparison, presentation protection, presentation signing, presentation printing, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from TXT to PPTX.
+It helps them to save time and effort in creating presentations from TXT files.

 {{% /blocks/products/pf/feature-page-summary %}}